Lanquin and Semuc Champey

-Somewhere in it all, the camera decided it didn’t want to be a waterproof camera, and water came in behind the lens, and in the back viewer.
+Somewhere in it all, the camera decided it didn’t want to be a waterproof camera, and water came in behind the lens, and in the back view.

 I was so exhilarated that it all paled into insignificance as I hobbled out.
 We drip dried and wandered back to the truck.

 I was absolutely stuffed!
-Bed came early, and the next day was just a rest day.
+The bed came early, and the next day was just a rest day.

 My photos are terrible as there was water still in the camera.